eitanyaffe/makeshift-core/README.md

 Usage example
 -------------

-To test the example go into the example/basic directory and run:
+To run on a template example cd into the example/basic directory and run:
 ```
 %> make p_module1
 ```